MetaTune: Adjoint-based Meta-tuning via Robotic Differentiable Dynamics: Experiments

 \subsection{Sim-to-Sim Transfer to PX4-Gazebo}

-To evaluate sim-to-sim generalization, we deploy the policy trained in Sec.~\ref{sec:policy_learning} within the custom JAX-based differentiable dynamics environment to a high-fidelity PX4-Gazebo hardware-in-the-loop (HIL) simulator without additional fine-tuning.For comparison, we use the adjoint-optimized fixed-gain controller as the Baseline, and compare it against the learned MetaTune policy with adaptive gain scheduling.
-The PX4-Gazebo HIL environment incorporates more realistic aerodynamic effects, actuator dynamics, and low-level control constraints; it is employed exclusively for testing purposes.
-Both methods share the same controller and disturbance observer structures, while the proposed generates adaptive gains online via the learned neural policy.
-We evaluate tracking performance across multiple wind disturbances, flight speeds, and trajectory categories.
+To evaluate sim-to-sim generalization, we deploy the policy trained in the differentiable JAX environment to a high-fidelity PX4-Gazebo hardware-in-the-loop (HIL) simulator without fine-tuning.
+The HIL simulator includes more realistic aerodynamic effects, actuator dynamics, and low-level control constraints, and is used only for testing.
+We compare MetaTune with an adjoint-optimized fixed-gain Baseline under different wind disturbances, flight speeds, and trajectory categories.